duncanmcclean/sc-digital-products/README.md

 composer require doublethreedigital/sc-digital-products
 ```

+You may also publish the Digital Downloads config file by running `php artisan vendor:publish` and selecting the 'sc-digital-downloads' option.

-That's it!
-You're ready to start selling digital products.
+**That's it!** You're ready to start selling digital products.

 ## Documentation

 ### Adding downloadable assets to products

 Once installed, you'll see a `Digital Product` tab appear on the publish form for your product entries.

 ![Screenshot](https://raw.githubusercontent.com/doublethreedigital/sc-digital-products/master/publish-form.png)